navapbc/tf-ecs-example/docs/demo.md

 terraform apply --var docker_image=$YOUR_IMAGE
 ```

-apply should be very quick, but note that ECS is eventually consistent, you need to check that your app deployed using ecs-utils service-check
+apply should be very quick, but note that ECS is eventually consistent, you need to check that your app deployed in the console, or using ecs-utils service-check
 ```
 service-check --cluster-name ecs-example-vpc-cluster-a --region us-east-1 ecs-example-vpc-basic-app
 ```

-## Test the service
+## Test the service e2e

 If you used the default naming, you should see tasks running at:
 https://console.aws.amazon.com/ecs/home?region=us-east-1#/clusters/ecs-example-vpc-cluster-a